Zaki Badawi: Career and further life

 After his education, Badawi returned to al-Azhar University to teach Muslim Thought and Scientific Research Methods.
 He established a Muslim College in Malaysia, and taught Arabic and Islamic Studies at the University of Malaya in Singapore and in Kuala Lumpur.
 In 1964 he became Professor of Islamic Education at Ahmadu Bello University, Northern Nigeria and Professor of Islamic Education and Dean of Arts at Bayero College, Nigeria.
-In 1976, Badawi went to London as research professor for the Hajj Research Centre of the King Abdul Aziz University in Saudi Arabia.
+In 1976, Badawi went to London as a research professor for the Hajj Research Centre of the King Abdul Aziz University in Saudi Arabia.

 In 1978, Badawi was appointed director of the Islamic Cultural Centre (ICC) and Chief Imam of the London Central Mosque in Regent's Park.
 In this period, He participated in establishing the Shariah Council as a facility to reconcile conflicts between Islamic law and the British civil code.
 Badawi was elected chairman of the Imams and Mosques Council by the National Conference of Imams and Mosque Officials of the UK in 1984.

 In 1982, Badawi joined the board of the Islamic Banking System in Luxembourg.
 He participated in negotiations with the Bank of England to establish the first Islamic financial institution licensed in the United Kingdom, the Islamic Finance House (IFH).
 Badawi managed the IFH for three years, and published and lectured on Muslim law in relation to banking, finance and business ethics.
-He was also guest professor in business ethics at Cranfield University Business School, where he lectured to MBA students.
+He was also a guest professor in business ethics at Cranfield University Business School, where he lectured to MBA students.